Mengar21/waves.github.io/README.md

 TADGH MY PHONE NUMBER IS 0481 869 100
 0481 869 100 0481 869 100 0481 869 100 0481 869 100  0481 869 100 0481 869 100 0481 869 100

+boi my phone is lost my guy
+do not worry you are covered
+sorry i took a while google api is being a little bitch

 https://mengar21.github.io/waves.github.io
 gmwaves.ga